BrianStritch/Brian-Stritch-p3-battleship-game/README.md

 While many bugs have been found during the development phase, numerous bugs have been rectified however some known bugs remain.

- - One such bug is that intermittently the seek and destroy function may target a cell outside the bounds of the board which causes it to wrap to the next line.
-This Bug is currently a priority and will be rectified in a future update of the game.

- - During the development of the game numerous bugs came to light and required rectification in order to execute the game as such bugs were resulting in crashes and infinite loops which required the modification of numerous functions to rectify this issue.
+ - During the development of the game numerous bugs came to light which required rectification in order for the game to work, as such bugs were resulting in crashes and infinite loops which required the modification of numerous functions to rectify this issue.
+The crashes were intermittent and have been addressed and this issue may be resolved, however due to time constraints we have tested the game to the best of our ability in the timeframe available and this issue has not since come to light.
+Should this issue arise in the future, this will be made a priority and will be rectified in a future update of this game.

- - During the development phase the users guess function was written numerous ways implementing different methods as each method prior to the existing method carried their own bugs and faults.
-An intermittent bug was evident which occurred seldomly which caused the seek and destroy function to run in an infinite loop and this has been addressed however there are time constraints of the submission of this project and to date the infinite loop appears to be rectified, although as it was seldom occurrence we would be uncertain if this bug is truly irradicated.
+ - During the development phase the users guess function was written numerous ways implementing different methods as each method prior to the current method carried their own bugs and faults.
+An intermittent bug was evident which occurred very seldomly which caused the seek and destroy function to run in an infinite loop and this has been addressed however there are time constraints of the submission of this project and to date the infinite loop appears to be rectified, although as it was a very intermittent occurrence we would be uncertain if this bug is truly irradicated until further testing has been completed.

- - It was noted while developing this game that the console or terminal was crowded and causing the game screen to scroll downwards and reprint the game boards below the previous game board and print statements, and in an attempt to print the game boards in a cleaner enviornment, the clear function is used to clear the terminal after each turn cycle and it was found that the game scrolled down one line and the clear function only clears the terminal area visible to the user, and thus after each turn cycle the game would print a new game board, leaving the title line repeatedly in the upper lines of the terminal.
-After discussing this with my mentor we increased the size of the terminal and this issue has been irradicated as a result, however on the standard sized terminal this issue will remain.
+ - It was noted while developing this game that the console or terminal was crowded and causing the game screen to scroll downwards and reprint the game boards below the previous game board and print statements, and in an attempt to print the game boards in a cleaner enviornment, the clear function has been implemented to clear the terminal after each turn cycle and it was found that with all the required content that the game page scrolled down by one line and the clear function only clears the terminal area visible to the user, and thus after each turn cycle the game would print a new game board, leaving the title line repeatedly in the upper lines of the terminal.
+After discussing this with my mentor we increased the size of the terminal and this issue has been rectified as a result, however on the standard sized terminal this issue will remain.

 ## __Deployment__